holmesrichards/clock/Docs/build.md

 ![ribbon](../Images/ribbon.jpg)

 Different versions of the OLED module have different pinouts: Some go GND-VCC-SCL-SCA, others go VCC-GND-SCL-SCA.
-Put a blob of solder on each of the two solder jumpers depending on which kind of OLED you have.
+Put a blob of solder on each of the two solder jumpers, connecting each center pad to one or the other of the end pads, depending on which kind of OLED you have.

 ![clock_jumpers1](../Images/clock_jumpers1.jpg)
 ![clock_jumpers2](../Images/clock_jumpers2.jpg)